-No. If you lose your pendant we can replace it (at a cost), if you find it within two weeks we will refund you the cost of replacement.
+No. If you lose your pendant we can replace it (at a cost), if you find it within six weeks we will refund you the cost of replacement.

 The battery in your pendant is designed to provide a typical operating life, in normal usage, of around 5 years.
 Your pendant is designed to identify when its battery is running down and raise an alert to notify us of this fact.
 These alerts are sent automatically and notify us that you have around 30 days’ of battery life remaining.
 We monitor these alerts and will contact you to arrange for free replacement of your pendant.

 Yes.
 Your pendant is battery operated and your base unit has a built-in battery back-up so it will continue to work for up to 24 hours without mains power.